 Technical Challenges

-- Standard development: Creating harmonized technical standards
+- Standard development: Creating harmonised technical standards (contributing to proposed delays)

 - Risk assessment methodologies: Developing practical evaluation frameworks